apache/iceberg/docs/flink-getting-started.md

 ### Overwrite data

-To overwrite the data in existing iceberg table dynamically, set the `overwrite` flag in FlinkSink builder.
+Set the `overwrite` flag in FlinkSink builder to overwrite the data in existing iceberg tables:

 ```java
 StreamExecutionEnvironment env = ...;